DBarney/professor/README.md

-prof # runs in CI/CD mode. watches local branches for changes and runs makefile targets prof {branch|tag|commit} # runs a single build and uploads the results. prof --comand 'make build' # override the command used to build prof --origin 'git@github.com:dbarney/professor' # pull changes from this remote and don't try and use the current folder as a source for changes. prof --auto-publish # don't wait for a remote to be updated, after the build works, upload the result prof --build remote/origin # build refs matching this pattern
+prof # runs in CI/CD mode. watches local branches for changes and runs makefile targets prof {branch|tag|commit} # runs a single build and uploads the results. prof --comand 'make build' # override the command used to build prof --origin 'git@github.com:dbarney/professor.git' # pull changes from this remote and don't try and use the current folder as a source for changes. prof --auto-publish # don't wait for a remote to be updated, after the build works, upload the result prof --build 'remote/origin/*' # build refs matching this pattern

+# how about how to run it on a different server?
+prof --auto-publish --origin 'git@github.com:dbarney/professor.git' --build 'remote/origin/*' --poll 5m
+# what about a team/individual server?
+prof --auto-publish --origin 'git@github.com:dbarney/professor.git' --build 'remote/origin/{team}/{user}/*' --poll 5m
 ```

 ### Example builds